jasondchambers/mydevenv/README.md

 # OS

 I develop on both Linux and macOS.
 It depends on what I'm working on and how I'm feeling.
 The project I am working on may require something special.
-The dual approach to development tests both the portability of my development environment and my ability to recover/rebuild if necesssary.
-To make switching as less jarring as possible, I use as much of the same tools as and where possible.
+I therefore require a familiar consistent almost identical personalized development envioronment across both Linux and macOS.
+Same colors, fonts, tools, keybindings, terminal, shell etc. The dual approach to development tests both the portability of my development environment and my ability to recover/rebuild if necesssary.
 The only point of friction that tests my muscle memory and my patience is the good old copy/paste keyboard shortcuts between macOS and Linux.
+I've started to use Homebrew for certain things on Linux (I have found Homebrew may contain later versions of things).

 Credit to [typecraft](https://www.youtube.com/watch?v=ZDV4edcaXSY) for providing the inspiration to bring my terminal experience bang up to date.

+## Configuration

+Refer to my [dot-files repo](https://github.com/jasondchambers/dot-files).
+Clone this repo into $HOME.
+Use GNU stow to create the symlinks from ~/.config into the dot-files to simplify management of the dot-files.

 ## Terminal

-On the Mac, I use [iTerm](https://iterm2.com) and have done for many years, although I may give [Alacritty](https://github.com/alacritty/alacritty) a shot at some point.
+On both Mac and Linux, I use [Alacritty](https://github.com/alacritty/alacritty).

+On Linux (I prefer to use LTS versions - I'm using Pop!\_OS), I have found the repositories to be dated for Alacritty.
+The best way to install Alacritty, is via Cargo.

 ## Fonts